Most people when they think about William Shakespeare do not associate him with having a mental illness or suffering from manic depression.

 Some people will claim this is unfair to Edward de Vere because he died over 450 years ago.

 But back in his time, did people suffer from bipolar depression?
 Yes.
-The symptoms of Edward de Vere were the same as today but they just did not know how to properly treat it.
+The symptoms of Edward de Vere were the same as today but doctors back then did not know how to properly treat it.

-Also, did the “real” author ever exhibit any “odd” behavior?
+Also, did Stratford ever exhibit any “odd” behavior?
+No.

-Did he pick up a sword to fight his enemies in the street?
+Did he pick up a sword to fight his enemies in the streets of London?
+No

 As a businessman living in Stratford-upon-Avon, WS bought and sold grain, purchased real estate and kept his mouth shut.
 Ben Jonson referred to him as “gentle Shakespeare”.

-For more reasons why Edward de Vere makes a more likely candidate for being the author, read Hang Shakespeare!
+For more reasons why Edward de Vere makes a more likely candidate for being the author, read Shakey’s Madness found Store

 One more thing: someone asked me this question: What exactly do you expect to get out of this?
 Answer: Nothing.
 I do not care if people believe me or not.
 The town of Stratford-upon-Avon can continue to celebrate the man from Stratford as the *true* author and continue their tours for Anne Hathaway’s cottage.
 It is fine with me.
-My goal is NOT to change anything.
-I just to clarify what I think seems obvious to me.
-You are free to agree, or disagree.
+My goal is to help bring awareness to bipolar disorder by outing the world’s greatest writer for bipolar disorder!